Not New To This/True To This: Black Language, the Internet, Southern Roots, and the Failed Entrenchments of Whiteness

 It’s just full steam forward… like, yeah, let’s get this.
 All of the time.

 By my fourth semester of centering Black Language in my undergraduate courses here in Texas, I really got it.
-After years of resistance, I’ve learned how to teach about Black Language on the offensive.
+After years of resistance, I’ve learned how to teach about Black Language on the defensive.
 But I ain’t really learn how to teach it on the offense and WIN!
 At first I thought it was a fluke, but by the fourth time, I was like, naw, they open AF.
 They write notes on the evaluations, to my email, and in my DMs thanking me for lessons on Black Language.
 Like, what?
 I done died and gone to Black Language Heaven?

 I’m tellin you right here: It’s the South.